Pashley PDQ Recumbent Bike

 Pashley Cycles in

-- It provides a very exciting ride although at first I found the
+- It provides a very quick ride although at first I found the

 steering little twitchy at low speeds.
 But now I am used to it, and